Festive DIY Mod Podge Christmas Pots

 Yes!
 Mod Podge is basically a decoupage glue.
 It comes in a gloss finish, matte, hard coat, and an outdoor finish.
 There’s antique matte, and glow-in-the-dark.

-The holidays can be challenging, and a heart-felt gift like this will truly brighten someone’s day.
+The holidays can sometimes be challenging, and a heart-felt gift like this will truly brighten someone’s day.
 It’s simple enough that the recipient won’t feel obligated to reciprocate, yet it’s nice enough that they will feel special.
 I can’t think of anything better.

 bags of cookies in holly terra cotta pots